Disaster Response Project List

 North Carolina Conference

-To schedule a team, please contact the NC Conference Disaster Call Center at email@example.com, or 1-888-440-9167 and visit the Conference website for additional information about Hurricane Matthew Recovery.
+To schedule a team, please contact the NC Conference Disaster Call Center at 1-888-440-9167 or email firstname.lastname@example.org, and visit the Conference website for additional information about Hurricanes Matthew, Florence and Michael Recovery.

 North Georgia Conference

 For the latest Disaster Response initiatives in the North Georgia Conference, please visit: www.ngumc.org/disasterresponseministry

 The South Carolina United Methodist Disaster Recovery program needs your help now and expected through summer of 2021.
 In September of 2018, South Carolina was hit by their 3rd major disaster in 4 years, this time it was Hurricane Florence.
 Many families are in need of help to get them back in their homes, and South Carolina is working to help 230+ households recover.
 There are currently 2 sites set up for receiving volunteers, Marion, SC and McColl, SC.
 Volunteers will be staying in local churches, and teams are asked to bring their own food, but a kitchen will be provided where teams can prepare their food.
 All are welcome, however, there is an age limit of 14 years or older.

 To learn more about how to volunteer in Hurricane Florence Recovery, contact Rev. Emily Kirby at email@example.com.

 For more information on recovery efforts and how to volunteer, please visit: https://www.umcsc.org/ministries/outreach/sc-disaster-recovery/

 South Georgia Long Term Recovery continues post Hurricane Matthew (2016), severe storms (2017), and Hurricane Irma (2017).
 There is a need for volunteer teams in Albany and in the Coastal area.
 If you have a team of skilled volunteers that are available to assist July-October please contact Luis Morales, firstname.lastname@example.org.